app1echip/Gravitonium/README.txt

-Developed with CLion for Windows
+Developed[not yet] with CLion for Windows

 * SFML
 * Box2D